KKanakaraj/Amazon-Reviews-Infectious-Disease/README.md

 # Dataset

-We plan to use three two datasets:
+We plan to use three datasets:

 * [Amazon's Grocery and Gourmet Food product reviews](http://jmcauley.ucsd.edu/data/amazon/) from Julian McAuley, UCSD (University of California, Sandiego)
 * [Amazon's Grocery and Gourmet Food product metadata](http://jmcauley.ucsd.edu/data/amazon/) (to be able to link the reviews' asin field with an actual product name) from Julian McAuley, UCSD (University of California, Sandiego)